Syngenta shares jump on report of Monsanto takeover talks

 A Syngenta spokesman declined to comment on the report.
 Monsanto spokesman Lee Quarles said the company did not comment on "rumours and speculation," and had nothing to say about the reported talks.

-Syngenta shares closed 5.7 percent higher at 345.8 Swiss francs ($390), the biggest gainer on the pan-European FTSEurofirst 300 index.

-Monsanto shares were down 0.7 percent at $121.26 in afternoon trade on the New York Stock Exchange.
+Monsanto shares were down 0.2 percent at $121.85 in midday trade on the New York Stock Exchange.

-Analysts are expecting more deals in the sector as larger players like Monsanto, Bayer and BASF look to bulk up and broaden their reach in crop protection and seeds.
+Analysts are expecting more deals in the sector as larger players like Monsanto, Bayer (BAYGn.DE) and BASF (BASFn.DE) look to bulk up and broaden their reach in crop protection and seeds.

-In April, Chemtura Corp agreed to sell its agrochemical business to rival Platform Specialty Products Corp for about $1 billion.
+In April, Chemtura Corp (CHMT.N) agreed to sell its agrochemical business to rival Platform Specialty Products Corp (PAH.N) for about $1 billion.

-And Denmark’s Auriga Industries, which controls Danish crop-chemical maker Cheminova, said on June 13 that it was reviewing strategic options.
+And Denmark’s Auriga Industries (AURIb.CO), which controls Danish crop-chemical maker Cheminova, said on June 13 that it was reviewing strategic options.

 Companies in Asia are also looking for more expertise in agrochemicals and seeds, in part due to governments such as China's wanting to increase domestic production and safeguard food security.